If you’re looking for a reliable DIY guide for starting an LLC in New York, look no further.

 Fanny’s LLC is quickly taking shape, and if it’s going to operate in New York, she’ll need a go-between for state and legal communications.
 This is called the registered agent.

-Taxes, lawsuits, maintenance requirements, and more – the registered agent takes care of it all.
+LLC taxes, lawsuits, maintenance requirements, and more – the registered agent takes care of it all.
 If you had to do this yourself, it would pile additional tasks onto your already-full plate.
 Plus, your agent makes your business available to receive documents even when you’re out of town or away from the office.
-This is especially important if your physical office is outside New York.
+This is especially important if your physical office is outside New York and you foreign qualified your LLC here.

 When you file your Articles of Organization, the Secretary of State will be appointed as your registered agent.
 If you want to appoint a second agent, you may choose either an individual or a business entity.